 In accordance with the State Environmental Planning Policy (State & Regional Development) 2011, Clause 20(1) declares the proposal as regionally significant development pursuant to Clause 4 of Schedule 7, due to the proposed development being Crown Development over \$5 million (Development carried out by or on behalf of the Crown (within the meaning of Division 4.6 of the Act)) that has a capital investment value of more than \$5 million, therefore, the Western Regional Planning Panel is the delegated authority.
-As such, this assessment report is to be prepared in accordance with State Environmental Planning Policy (State and Regional Development) 2011, the Environmental Planning and Assessment Regulation 2000.
+As such, this assessment report is to be prepared in accordance with State Environmental Planning Policy (State and Regional Development) 2011, the Environmental Planning and Assessment Act 1979 and the Environmental Planning and Assessment Regulation 2000.